Boogiepop Phantom: Characters

 Manticore Phantom (マンティコア・ファントム, Manteikoa Fantomu) is another product of Echoes' light, one who possesses the remnants of Manticore's consciousness and the visage of Masami Saotome.
 No longer the threat it once was, it now preys only on distressed, easy targets.
 Manticore Phantom seeks a way to sustain himself permanently when he learns that he will be gone once the electromagnetic field returns to its original state.

 Nagi Kirima (霧間凪, Kirima Nagi), the Fire Witch, has made few friends because she knows she is too dangerous for 'normal' people to associate with.
 She has a Messiah complex, and seeks to save the world from whatever may threaten it.
 Her father's death and her brief friendship with Shinpei Kuroda motivated Nagi to become a defender of justice.
 She is very strong both physically and mentally, and uses her abilities and inheritance in her self-appointed mission.

 Poom Poom (プームプーム, Pūmu Pūmu) is a phantom created by Manaka Kisaragi.
 Born from the memories of Mamoru Oikawa playing the Pied Piper in a school play, it evolved to take on qualities of Akane Kojima's fictional character of Poom Poom.
 By handing out red balloons to people who regret the direction their lives have taken, he takes a manifestation of their childhood hopes and dreams with him to Paisley Park, leaving only an empty shell behind.

-Touka Miyashita (宮下藤花, Miyashita Tōka) possesses the appearance of an ordinary school girl at Shinyo Academy, but unknowingly suffers from dissociative identity disorder.
+Touka Miyashita (宮下藤花, Miyashita Tōka) possesses the appearance of an ordinary school girl at Shinyo Academy, but unknowingly has dissociative identity disorder.
 At the age of twelve, she witnessed the death of Shinpei Kuroda, and the resulting mental trauma gave birth to the alternate personality of Boogiepop.
 Whenever enemies of the world appear, Boogiepop takes over to do battle.
 Touka is not aware this is happening, as she deletes her memories of being Boogiepop, and carries all of Boogiepop's effects in a Spalding sports bag without realizing it.